 Law Enforcement Torch Run for Special Olympics BC members have been lacing up to support SOBC athletes for more than 30 years.

-This year, participants from across the province got cold and creative through the first-ever Virtual Polar Plunge for SOBC.
-From February 20 to March 7, Plungers dove into freezing water, jumped into cold snow, braved icy showers, got blasted by water balloons, faced down fire hoses, and so much more.
-Along with being an absolute blast, this frigid and fun event brought in more than $200,000 for SOBC.
+Plungers dove into freezing water, jumped into cold snow, braved icy showers, got blasted by water balloons, faced down fire hoses, and so much more.
+The frigid and fun fundraiser was a tremendous success, as it raised $250,000 for SOBC!

-In normal times, law enforcement members also raise funds and awareness through golf tournaments, overtime drives, athletic challenges, hockey games, and many other creative events and initiatives.
+Law enforcement members also raise funds and awareness through many other events and initiatives, such as golf tournaments, overtime drives, athletic challenges, and hockey games!

 BC LETR members also show their respect and admiration for Special Olympics athletes by awarding medals and ribbons at competitions.

-We are incredibly grateful to Law Enforcement Torch Run for SOBC members for how they consistently step up to make a difference for Special Olympics BC athletes!
+We are incredibly grateful to Law Enforcement Torch Run for SOBC members for how they continually strive to make a positive difference for Special Olympics BC athletes!